aosabook/500lines/image-filters/image-filters.markdown

 }
 ```

-These don’t really do much yet, but run the app again adjusting the constants
+These don’t really do much yet, but try running the app again, adjusting the constants
-in `WIDTH` and `HEIGHT` to see different sizes.
+in `WIDTH` and `HEIGHT`, to see different sizes.

 `background(0)` specifies a black background.
 Try changing the number passed
-into `background()` and see what happens - it’s the alpha value, and so if you
+into `background()` and see what happens — it’s the alpha value, and so if you
 only pass one number in, it is always greyscale.
 Alternatively, you can call
 `background(int r, int g, int b)`.